xXleowXx/gitlab-charts/doc/gitlab/sidekiq/README.md

 ## Requirements

-This chart depends on access to Redis and PostgreSQL services, either as part of the chart or provided as external services reachable from the Kubernetes cluster this chart is deployed onto.
+This chart depends on access to Redis and PostgreSQL services, either as part of the complete GitLab chart or provided as external services reachable from the Kubernetes cluster this chart is deployed onto.

 ## Design Choices